Chicago Cubs minor league players: Players

+Owen Ayers

+Owen Jeffrey Ayers (born June 7, 2001) is an American professional baseball catcher in the Chicago Cubs organization.

+Ayers attended Sarasota High School in Sarasota, Florida and played college baseball at State College of Florida, Manatee–Sarasota and Marshall University.
+He was selected by the Chicago Cubs in the 19th round of the 2024 Major League Baseball draft.

+Ayers made his professional debut with thee Myrtle Beach Pelicans and played 2025 with them.
+After the season, he played in the Arizona Fall League.
+Ayers started 2026 with the South Bend Cubs before being promoted to the Tennessee Smokies.

 Brandon Birdsell

 Brandon Lee Birdsell (born March 23, 2000) is an American professional baseball pitcher in the Chicago Cubs organization.

-Birdsell attended Willis High School in Willis, Texas, and played college baseball at Texas A&M University in 2019, San Jacinto College in 2020, and Texas Tech in 2021 and 2022.
+Birdsell initially attended Conroe High School in Conroe, Texas.
+He underwent Tommy John surgery as a sophomore in 2016 and did not pitch as a junior while recovering.
+He transferred to Willis High School in Willis, Texas for his senior year in 2018.
+He was selected by the Houston Astros in the 39th round of the 2018 Major League Baseball draft but did not sign.
+Birdsell played college baseball at Texas A&M University in 2019, San Jacinto College in 2020, and Texas Tech in 2021 and 2022.
 He appeared in seven games for Texas Tech in 2021 before he underwent rotator cuff surgery, ending his season.
 He was selected by the Minnesota Twins in the 11th round of the 2021 Major League Baseball draft but did not sign.
 In 2022, he started 15 games for Texas Tech and went 9-3 with a 2.75 ERA over 85 innings.
 After the season, he was selected by the Chicago Cubs in the fifth round of the 2022 Major League Baseball draft.
 He signed for $385,000.

 Birdsell made his professional debut in 2023 with the South Bend Cubs and was promoted to the Tennessee Smokies in August.
 Over 24 starts between the two teams, he went 4-8 with a 2.77 ERA and 97 strikeouts over 107 1/3 innings.
-He opened the 2024 season with Tennessee and was promoted to the Iowa Cubs July.
+He opened the 2024 season with Tennessee and was promoted to the Iowa Cubs in July.
 Over 27 games (26 starts) between the two teams, Birdsell went 8-9 with a 3.91 ERA and 134 strikeouts and was named Cubs Minor League Pitcher of the Year.

 Birdsell opened the 2025 season on the injured list with a lat strain.
 He went on to make eight starts split between the rookie-level Arizona Complex League Cubs, South Bend, and Iowa, accumulating a 2-2 record and 2.94 ERA with 33 strikeouts.
 On August 27, 2025, it was announced that Birdsell would require surgery on his right elbow.
+In April 2026, it was reported he would miss the entire 2026 season.